U.S. Department of Veterans Affairs - Agency Wide

 Subject to background/security investigation

 Time-In-Grade Requirement: Applicants who are current Federal employees and have held a GS grade any time in the past 52 weeks must also meet time-in-grade requirements by the closing date of this announcement.
-For a GS-13 you must have served 52 weeks at the GS-12 grade level.
+For a GS-11 position, you must have served 52 weeks at the GS-09 level.
+For a GS-12 position, you must have served 52 weeks at the GS-11 level.
 The grade may have been in any occupation, but must have been held in the Federal service.
 An SF-50 that shows your time-in-grade eligibility must be submitted with your application materials.
 Note: Time-In-Grade requirements also apply to former Federal employees applying for reinstatement as well as current employees applying for Veterans Employment Opportunities Act of 1998 (VEOA) appointment.

 You will be rated on the following Competencies for this position:

 Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religions; spiritual; community; student; social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.